Titus 2:14

 Quick Summary

 Titus 2:14 is a verse from the book of Titus in the New Testament.
-The NIV reads: "who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager..."
+The KJV reads: "Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous o..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Titus 2:14